CenterForOpenScience/Employee-Manual/index.md

 Dental Insurance
 ------------------

 COS will cover 100% of  employee premium costs and 50% of spouse and dependent coverage under the Principal Dental Insurance plan.

-These costs will be deducted from the employee’s paycheck pre-tax on a bi-monthly basis.
+Open enrollment for dental insurance is November of each year, with an effective date of December 1st

 Vanguard 401(k)
 ------------------